ppy/osu-wiki/news/2020-11-27-project-loved-november-2020.md

 220 BPM, 2:59 | 6.16★\
 *description written by [Spectator](https://osu.ppy.sh/users/702598)*

 Badis' maps have always posed some challenges to players, and this map is one of them.
-In contrast to modern maps, his maps also actively employ edge dash and show a pursuit of pattern diversity.
-Another thing to praise about his map is that unlike other unranked mappers, he always puts his effort into the hitsound.
-The feedback of the appropriately added hitsound has a very positive effect on the playability of the map, making it much more enjoyable to play.
+In contrast to modern maps, his maps also actively employ edge dashes and show a pursuit of pattern diversity.
+Another thing to praise about his map is that unlike other unranked mappers, he always puts effort into the hitsounding.
+The feedback of the appropriately added hitsounds has a very positive effect on the playability of the map, making it much more enjoyable to play.
 Not only older players but also newer players will be able to enjoy this map.

 [![](/wiki/shared/news/2020-11-27-project-loved-november-2020/catch/4-chocolate.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})